Bahrain detains seven over killing of policeman

-ABU DHABI Seven people in Bahrain have been detained over the killing of a policeman last week, the Gulf Arab kingdom's government said on Sunday, as activists tried to break through police checkpoints around the village where he lost his life.
+ABU DHABI Oct 21 Seven Bahrainis have been detained over clashes that killed a policeman, Bahrain's government said on Sunday, as activists tried to break through police checkpoints around the village where he died.

-Bahrain, which hosts the U.S. Fifth Fleet, has been convulsed by unrest since February last year following mass demonstrations led by majority Shi'ites demanding democratic change in the Sunni-led monarchy.
+The Gulf Arab kingdom has been convulsed by unrest since February last year after mass demonstrations led by majority Shi'ites demanding democratic change in the Sunni-led monarchy.

 The ruling Al Khalifa family brought in Gulf Arab troops, mainly from Saudi Arabia, and imposed over two months of martial law to end the uprising.